 The only downside to travelling to Oaxaca is that if you’re planning to combine a beach holiday with your city trip, think again.
 The beaches are far, far away.
 They look deceptively close on a map, but in reality, because of the winding roads through the mountains, it’s a 5- to 7-hour journey by car or bus.

 Having said that, if you’ve got the time, tack on a few days at the beach to your Oaxaca itinerary.
-I’ve spent quite a bit of time at Puerto Escondido, and you should also consider Huatulco, Puerto Ángel, Zipolite, Bahia de Tembo or Mazunte for a few days of beach time.
+I’ve spent quite a bit of time at Puerto Escondido, and you should also consider Huatulco, Puerto Ángel, Zipolite, Bahia de Tembo or Mazunte for some beach time.

 There’s no bad time for travelling to Oaxaca